Addiction Runs in My Family: Will I Become an Addict Too?

 If you feel you have a strong likelihood of addiction that stems from your interactions with your family, your upbringing, and your genetic history, you can always consult a counselor or go to a support group meeting for family members of addicts.
 The former choice allows you to receive advice from a professional on how to avoid dangerous actions that may lead you down an undesirable path, and the latter can allow you to discuss your struggles with others who understand them and learn ways to cope with these issues in your day-to-day life.

 Being an addict is dangerous and can lead to many problems in your life.
 Unfortunately, many people are unable to break the cycle and end up become addicts just like those in their families.
 If this has happened to you, make sure to seek treatment right away.
 Especially with your background, you will need professional help to make a change in your life.
-Call 800-598-5053 to find out more about addiction and the factors that affect it or to find a treatment center in your area.
+Call 800-598-5053 (Who Answers?) to find out more about addiction and the factors that affect it or to find a treatment center in your area.